AadityaGeek/temp-mail-generator/README.md

 - **No Permanent Storage:** Messages are not stored permanently
 - **Privacy:** Temporary emails are not suitable for sensitive communications
 - **API Dependency:** This application depends on the Mail.tm API service availability
+- **Session Persistence:** Email sessions are saved locally but will expire after inactivity

 ---